KehanZhao/LoFMatrixBuilder/README.md

 1. Split multiallelic sites first — bcftools norm -m -any (needs -f ref.fa for proper realignment)
 2. Phase with BEAGLE on the split, biallelic-only VCF
-3. Annotate with snpEff last, on the fully split VCF
+3. Annotate with snpEff last, on the fully split phased VCF

 ---